 If gift-buying is a significant source of stress for you every year, try budgeting for the holidays to impose some limits on yourself.
 Or consider getting the same thing for everyone: chocolates, gift cards, cozy winter socks.
 Some people won’t approve—but that’s on them, not you.

 Don’t neglect your mental or physical health over the holidays.
 It’s often the first thing to get pushed aside, and it will have a major effect on your ability to handle challenges.
 Continue to explore ways to practice self-care in between the parties, recitals, and shopping trips.

-Get outside, write in your journal, and use diaphragmatic breathing and pranayama basics to stimulate your parasympathetic nervous system.
+Get outside, write in your journal, and use diaphragmatic breathing to stimulate your parasympathetic nervous system.

 Keep family time in perspective.

 Old family tensions tend to resurface around the holidays.
 Whether your instinct is to mediate, lash out, or withdraw, your gut reaction to these dynamics is a wide open window into your early childhood survival strategy.